 There’s nothing worse than being sick in a foreign country and not knowing how to ask for help.
 You either need to rely on the kindness of strangers or friends, or you need to be able to explain what’s wrong by yourself.

-Booking medical appointments and checkups can also be difficult without a good level of Korean, as I rediscovered when I wanted to book a vaccination appointment recently.
+Booking medical appointments and checkups can also be difficult without a good level of Korean, as I rediscovered when I was Vaccinated In Korea.

 For most minor trips to see a doctor, however, you can often get away with basic Korean skills and a translation app.